DworkinLab/episodicSequenceData/Novalign_pipeline.md

 From novoalign reference manual: -c 99 Sets the number of threads to be used.
 On licensed versions it defaults to the number of CPUs as reported by sysinfo().
 On free version the option is disabled

-To avoid this problem, run scripts for each in parallel
+### To avoid this problem, run scripts for each in parallel
+*** alternative that may be an option: add the & after the code in the for Loop (before the done) and it should push that "for" to the background and run the next file in sequence. ***

 1) make the script to make multiple scripts